emacsway/emacsway/en/how-to-quickly-develop-high-quality-code.rst

     members, consider whether the class should be decomposed into multiple smaller classes (Riel 1996). [#fncodec]_

-Thus, when one developer writes an unreadable code for 9% of his time, he slows down the development velocity of the whole team by 91%.
+Thus, when one developer writes an unreadable code for 9% of his time, this code slows down the development velocity of the whole team by 91%.
 The code is written once, but is read incommensurably many times in the development process.

 The emphasis on "fast writing" code actually leads to a reduction in the development velocity in geometric progression.
 And the emphasis on "readability" of code leads to an increase in the development velocity, also in an geometric progression.